 - what you can do if your expectations under The Leeds Partnership are not being met.

 - We work in partnership with Leeds University Union to support a strong, student-led representation system across the University.
 One Student Representative will be elected per teaching group.
-This could be a module, seminar, studio or tutor group Representative, who will represent students at Student Staff Partnership Forum (SSPF) meetings.
+This could be a course, module, seminar, studio or tutor group Representative, who will represent students at Student Staff Partnership Forum (SSPF) meetings.

 - This means that more students are involved in actively listening to students' opinions and passing them on to those attending SSPF and School or Faculty Taught Student Education Committees.
 This creates more opportunities for students to become Representatives, for student's voices to be heard and for there to be positive, mutually beneficial change.

 - The minutes of the SSPF will be made available to all students, either online or on a notice board.

 - Students can find out who their School Representative is by asking the student support staff in their school, or by visiting the LUU website.

 - Students are involved in the preparation and review of annual school action plans through various channels including the SSPF and School Taught Student Education Committees, and through informal means such as academic personal tutorials and student-led focus groups.

 - Student focus groups may also be formed in response to the results of student-led feedback and the National Student Survey.
 These groups can be used to provide input into guidelines for academic feedback.

 - Schools may offer internship opportunities for students to work on a range of strategic issues such as employability and communications.

-- Students may be consulted in planning for changes and improvements to the physical layout of University teaching spaces.
+- Students may be consulted in planning for changes and improvements to the physical and virtual layout of University teaching spaces.

 - Students are actively involved in developing new programmes and reviewing curriculum changes.